libp2p/js-libp2p-examples/examples/js-libp2p-example-circuit-relay/README.md

 ## 0. Setup the example

-Before moving into the examples, you should run `npm install` and `npm run build` on the top level `js-libp2p` folder, in order to install all the dependencies needed for this example.
-Once the install finishes, you should move into the example folder with `cd examples/auto-relay`.
+First of all run `npm install` in the example folder.
+This will install all required dependencies and you'll be ready to go.

 This example comes with 3 main files.
 A `relay.js` file to be used in the first step, a `listener.js` file to be used in the second step and a `dialer.js` file to be used on the third step.
 All of these scripts will run their own libp2p node, which will interact with the previous ones.
 All nodes must be running in order for you to proceed.

 ## 1. Set up a relay node

 In the first step of this example, we need to configure and run a relay node in order for our target node to bind to for accepting inbound connections.

-The relay node will need to have its relay subsystem enabled, as well as its HOP capability.
+The relay node will need to have a relay service added which will allow a limited number of remote peers to make relay reservations with it.

 It can be configured as follows:

 ```js
 import { noise } from '@chainsafe/libp2p-noise'